silvacms/documentation/source/silva/extension/index.rst

   </configure>

-You use the special ``silva:extension`` directive to specify the extension name.
-You also give an extension title, which is a brief description describing what the extension is about.
+Here you use the special ``silva:extension`` directive to specify the extension name.
+You can also give an extension title, which is a brief description describing what the extension is about.

 Reset point
 ~~~~~~~~~~~

 At this point, you should be able to restart your Zope instance, and
-be able to view, install and uninstall your extension using
+view, install, and uninstall your extension using `service_extensions`
-`service_extensions` in the Silva root.
+in the Silva root.

 Upgrade step
 ------------

-An upgrade step can be use to upgrade a content between two versions
+An upgrade step can be used to upgrade content between two versions
 of Silva.
 The upgrade method of the upgrader will be called against
 each content of the given content type.
 Here, a sample to upgrade
 `Silva Document` and `Silva Link` objects to Silva `2.1`: